 Solheimajokull Glacier

-A short drive along a gravel road on the left-hand side of the Ring Road takes you towards Solheimajokull glacier.
-This is the meeting place for anyone looking to do a glacier hike on this impressive glacier, which is a part of the larger Myrdalsjokull glacier.
+A short drive along a gravel road on the left-hand side of the Ring Road takes you towards Solheimajokull Glacier.
+This is the meeting place for anyone looking to do a glacier hike on this impressive glacier, which is a part of the larger Myrdalsjokull Glacier.

 Embarking on a glacier hike is a thrilling way to experience Iceland's natural beauty, and it's essential to do so with a certified guide for safety.
 Glaciers are fascinating but complex landscapes with hidden crevices and unique challenges that require expert navigation.